-I love early morning cooking on these days, if cooking must be done at all.
-At 5 or 6 am is really the only comfortable time to put pot on stove.
+I love early morning cooking on hot days, if cooking must be done at all.
+5 or 6 am is really the only comfortable time to put pot on stove.
 So dishes that can be eaten cold later in the day are ideal.

 This recipe is a cracker.
 I found some scribbled notes once when I was going through my recipe paper files.
-Goodness knows its source, but I can tell you this is good!
-I must have copied it out some 5 or 6 years ago.
+And I can tell you this is good!
 One of Greece’s amazing and simple dishes.

 I have made this dish with small zucchinis and with very large zucchinis.
 With the very large versions, the skin is somewhat tougher.
 I don’t mind that too much, but you may want to cook it a little longer if you are using zukes that have grown to ginormous proportions.

 Courgettes a la Grecque – Zucchinis Stewed in Oil

 Cooking time:30 mins plus time to cool the dish